LOOKING FORWARD - HOW TO BEST MANAGE RISKS IMPACTING MINERAL, ENERGY AND MINING SUPPLY CHAINS

 - What is the legal and business case for Indigenous communities' participation and best practices for inclusion and obtaining consent?

-NY SME also thanks these industry partners
+NY SME also thanks our partners

 - A Deeper Understanding of ESG for Better Management & Investment Decision-making